GSA/challenges-and-prizes/_challenges/1120-project-streetlamp.md

 #### Competition

 The goal of Project Streetlamp is to explore how AI and other technologies can help the CFTC maintain a comprehensive, up-to-date RED List by automating the process of identifying foreign entities potentially engaged in CFTC-regulated activity.
 AI could be an important component of such a tool, because the technology has the potential to learn the “footprints” of actors that are unregistered, but engaged in CFTC-regulated activity.
-For example, key identifying data (e.g., keywords, website data, audience information, network and outreach, etc.) associated with unregistered entities known to be engaged in CFTC-regulated activity could be used to develop a model that is useful for identifying other unknown entities.
+For example, key identifying data (*e.g.*, keywords, website data, audience information, network and outreach, etc.) associated with unregistered entities known to be engaged in CFTC-regulated activity could be used to develop a model that is useful for identifying other unknown entities.

 Participants will develop a tool to identify companies engaged in activity that the CFTC should investigate further for possible inclusion on the RED List.
 Such activity may include, but is not limited to: soliciting or accepting customers’ orders; soliciting discretionary accounts; directing customer accounts; providing commodity trading advice; or operating a commodity pool.
 This information may also help identify broader trends or behavior that the CFTC finds helpful to target customer education and awareness efforts.